What is a junior ISA?

 Junior ISA rules and limits

-Your child is eligible for a junior ISA if they are:
+You can open a junior ISA for a child if they are:

 Tax advantages depend on individual circumstances and may change in the future.